nimbix/jarvice-helm/README.md

 ### kubernetes-dashboard:

-While not required, to ease the monitoring of JARVICE in the kubernetes cluster, it is recommended that the kubernetes-dashboard is installed into the cluster.
+While not required, to ease the monitoring of JARVICE in the kubernetes cluster, it is recommended that the `kubernetes-dashboard` be installed into the cluster.

 To quickly install the dashboard, issue the following command:
 ```bash
 $ helm install --namespace kube-system \
     --name kubernetes-dashboard stable/kubernetes-dashboard